Personal Flying Car, The ‘Flyer’ By Kitty Hawk, Now Available For Test Flights

-A company called Kitty Hawk, partially funded by Google co-founder Larry Page, is now offering test flights for its first flying car, dubbed the “Flyer”.
+A company called Kitty Hawk, partially funded by Google co-founder Larry Page, is now offering test flights for its first flying car, dubbed the “Flyer.”
 The flying car, or personal flying plane, is described by some as a cross between a drone, helicopter, and a stunt plane.
 A person’s head pokes out of the Flyer, so it looks like you’re sitting in a go-cart.
-It’s so easy to fly, that it reportedly only takes an hour to figure out how to operate it, and it’s just as easy as playing the game “Minecraft,” reported Yahoo News.
+It’s so easy to fly, that it reportedly only takes an hour to figure out how to operate it, and it’s just as easy as playing the game Minecraft, reported Yahoo News.
 Test flights are going to be made available to future customers and influencers, according to a spokeswoman.

 “Our immediate priority is to invite small groups of people — customers, influencers, media and community members — to experience the freedom of flight here in our newly opened training facility.”